 A baccalaureate degree in nursing from an institution of higher education that is both accredited by the appropriate regional accrediting agency and either the NLNAC or the CCNE and a minimum of one year experience as Registered Nurse (RN).

-Current, unencumbered Registered Nurse license to practice in the State of Texas or licensed in the state where practicums will occur (must show active licensure by the end of the first semester).
+Current, unencumbered registered nurse license to practice in the State of Texas, current compact license, or licensed in the state where practicums will occur (must show active licensure by the end of the first semester).

-Immunizations, certifications, drug screen, personal health insurance and personal nursing liability insurance.
+Immunizations, CPR certification, negative drug screen, and personal health insurance.

 Criminal background check.

-Completed application and fee payment, official transcripts from each institution attended; résumé; letter of interest, commitment, and purpose for pursing a master's degree; and at least two letters of support from supervisors or professional mentors.
+Completed application and fee payment; official transcripts from each institution attended; résumé; letter of interest, commitment, and purpose for pursing a master's degree; and at least two letters of support from supervisors or professional mentors.